Frequently Asked Questions:

 Can I get an "X" gender marker on my ID documents in Rhode Island?

-State-issued documents in Rhode Island like driver's licenses, state ID's, and birth certificates allow self-attested "X" gender markers!
-This means no medical documentation is required to update these forms of ID.
+Documents issued by the State of Rhode Island like driver's licenses, state ID's, and birth certificates, allow self-attested "X" gender markers!
+So do U.S. passports!
+Self-attested means medical documentation is not required to update these forms of ID.

-However, federal documents like Social Security records and U.S. passports do not allow an "X" designation.
-You may wish to consult with legal counsel to learn more about the implications of having an "X" gender marker.
+Some federal agencies, like Social Security, do not allow a "X" gender designation in its records.
+You may wish to consult with legal counsel to learn more about the implications of having a "X" gender marker.
 Depending on your need, the Transgender ID Project from GLBTQ Legal Advocates & Defenders may be able to provide legal assistance.

-It cannot be guaranteed that an 'X' designation on your license, state ID or birth certificates will be accepted by any other city/town, state, quasi-public, or federal authority.
-Therefore, you should be aware that choosing an 'X' gender marker may result in conflicts in how you are registered with different governmental agencies.
-These conflicts could have ramifications for you in the future that are unknown and impossible to predict, and will vary depending on your personal situation.
+It cannot be guaranteed that a 'X' designation on your license, state ID, or birth certificate will be accepted by any other city/town, state, quasi-public agency, federal authority, or foreign authority.
+Choosing a 'X' gender marker may result in conflicts in how you are registered with different governmental agencies.
+These conflicts could have future consequences that are unknown, impossible to predict, and will vary depending on your personal situation.

 Do I need any specific gender-affirming treatments to obtain a name change or updated gender marker?